davidpelayo/gemini-2-podcast/README.md

 - Handles error recovery and retries for robust audio generation.
 - Progress tracking with visual feedback during generation.
 - Non-interactive API for automation and integration.
+- Comprehensive logging to both console and log files.

 ## Prerequisites